 Stick to financial priorities

 Being new parents makes you dream about the future and motivates you to get the best for your child.
 However, saving for college while they are still playing with large wooden toys is not the smartest financial move.
-You will always find student loans, but there are no retirement loans available.
+You will always find college loans, but there are no retirement loans available.

 First thing first, set aside some cash, anything between $500-1,000 for unexpected emergencies and then define your financial roadmap following the next landmarks.